Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 Carroll also offered thoughts on former WSU star Shalom Luani and UW's Darrell Daniels, each acquired by the Seahawks over the weekend.

-For the first time this season it’s officially gameweek for the Seahawks, who open the 2018 campaign Sunday afternoon at Denver.
+For the first time this season, it’s officially game week for the Seahawks, who open the 2018 campaign Sunday afternoon at Denver.

-After the team’s first practice with what is now its 53-man regular season roster (one that has already changed three times since it was initially set on Saturday afternoon) coach Pete Carroll met with the media.
+After the team’s first practice with what is now its 53-man regular-season roster (one that has already changed three times since it was initially set Saturday afternoon), coach Pete Carroll met with the media.

 Here are the 10 most noteworthy things he said in no particular order (other than what he said about Earl Thomas, which is covered here).